 - The thoughts (“I can’t do it”, “They think I’m stupid,” etc.)

 - The emotions (fear, anxiety, loneliness, anger, etc. — and perhaps there’s even a deeper emotion underneath the first one you recognize)

 - The physical sensations (heat in the face, clenching in the jaw, collapsing in the shoulders, nausea in the stomach, etc.)

 Often, just recognizing and naming these building blocks is enough to unhook a little from whatever unhelpful (and often distorted/inaccurate) thoughts or feelings might have reeled me in.
-Then, you can decide if it’s just a wave you’re going to ride out until it passes, or if there’s an action I can and want to take to meet a need or support myself.
+Then, you can decide if it’s just a wave you’re going to ride out until it passes, or if there’s an action you can take to meet a need or support yourself.

 This certainly doesn’t have to mean doing something to make the feeling to go away as soon as possible —but since emotions are great information-givers, they might be telling you something important that you want to take action on.

 For example, an anxious, tight feeling when a friend asks you for a favor may indicate that the best answer is, “I wish I could, but I’m not gonna be able to make that work.
 I hope you can find someone!”

 We often hear that, “saying, “no” is a complete sentence”.
 Like it’s sooo empowering to just say “No.”

 While I understand and appreciate the spirit of not apologizing for ourselves or feeling the need to give 13 disclaimers, I mean: “Can you pick me up at the airport on Saturday?”
 “No.” — Who talks like that?
 Let’s make it real, people.

 - or any other unpleasant-but-vague feeling